Appendix: Tips on creating mnemonics

 Nevertheless, English-speaking learners may have a lot of experience in common and a suggested mnemonic for a word may have fairly widespread applicability.

 A good mnemonic for a word should not only create a scene or image to establish an association, but also make a phrase or find another word that sounds or spells like the word being studied.
 Since we assume the reader of this book only knows English, we only search English dictionaries.
-There are two types of search or two directions to follow: given the meaning, search for a word; given the word, or rather, the spelling, search for a word with the same or similar meaning.
+There are two types of search or two directions to follow: given the meaning, search for a word; given the word, or rather, the spelling, search for another word with a similar pronunciation and the same or similar meaning.
 The first one relies on a thesaurus, or simply a Google search for synonym theword.
 That's how I find inspissate ("to thicken"), a word I had not personally learned, as a cognate with espeso ("thick"), to name one example.
 The second type of search can use the Web sites for words starting with or containing certain letter or letters, as well as the sites that offer words which sound like a given word (e.g. http://soundslike.mapcrow.info/).
 Alternatively, common English words and many word-like spellings are on each UNIX/Linux server in file /usr/share/dict/words and can be downloaded for local pattern matching.
 I provide this file on this Web page

 which I already converted to Windows format suitable for search with Windows findstr command.
 The following are some examples of using this native Windows command with so-called regular expressions, i.e., strings that signify a search pattern.